YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 A YottaDB distribution comes with many scripts that set up a default YottaDB environment for the shell of your choice.
 These scripts are as follows:

 * **ydb_env_set** (**gtmprofile**): uses reasonable defaults to set up a YottaDB application development environment that includes plugins conforming to the YottaDB standard (such as the POSIX plugin and Octo).
-The :code:`ydb_env_set` file when sourced sets default values for the environment variables ydb_dir, ydb_dist, ydb_etrap, ydb_gbldir, ydb_log, ydb_rel, ydb_repl_instance, ydb_retention, ydb_routines, ydb_tmp, gtmdir, gtm_dist, gtm_etrap, gtmgbldir, gtm_log, gtm_repl_instance, gtm_retention, gtmroutines, gtm_tmp, and gtmver.
+The :code:`ydb_env_set` file when sourced sets default values for the environment variables ydb_dir, ydb_dist, ydb_etrap, ydb_gbldir, ydb_log, ydb_readline, ydb_rel, ydb_repl_instance, ydb_retention, ydb_routines, ydb_tmp, gtmdir, gtm_dist, gtm_etrap, gtmgbldir, gtm_log, gtm_repl_instance, gtm_retention, gtmroutines, gtm_tmp, and gtmver.
 Additionally, if $ydb_chset is not set, or set to a case independent "UTF-8", sourcing the file also sets ydb_icu_version and gtm_icu_version.
 The default environment is created under $ydb_dir, defaulting to :code:`$HOME/.yottadb` if ydb_dir is undefined.
 It also deletes prior generation journal and temporary files older than the number of days specified by the environment variable ydb_retention.
 It attempts to automatically recover the database when it runs and as such is suitable for "out of the box" usage of YottaDB.
 Although it will work for large multi-user environments, you may want to modify or replace it with custom scripting tailored to your specific needs.
 Sourcing :code:`ydb_env_set` saves environment variables that it sets such that subsequently sourcing :code:`ydb_env_unset` restores the saved values.

 * **ydb_env_unset**: unsets environment variables set by a prior **ydb_env_set** in the same shell session, and restores prior values, if any.